-The Commission seeks to identify effective, proven ways of strengthening financing for PHC, and to explore new ideas and approaches.
+The objectives of the Commission were to identify effective, proven ways of strengthening financing for PHC, and to explore new ideas and approaches.

-- Present new evidence on levels and patterns of global expenditure on PHC, including describing how PHC is currently organised and paid for
+- Presented new evidence on levels and patterns of global expenditure on PHC, including describing how PHC is currently organised and paid for

-- Analyse key technical and political economy challenges faced in financing PHC
+- Analysed key technical and political economy challenges faced in financing PHC

-- Identify areas of proven or promising practices that effectively support PHC across the key health financing functions
+- Identified areas of proven or promising practices that effectively support PHC across the key health financing functions

-- Identify actionable policies to support LMICs in raising, allocating, and channelling resources in support of the delivery of effective, efficient, and equitable, people-centred PHC
+- Identified actionable policies to support LMICs in raising, allocating, and channelling resources in support of the delivery of effective, efficient, and equitable, PHC

 Team leader on the overall project, leading the ‘Revenue mobilisation and allocation’, and ‘Organisation of services’ streams.

 Kara is Professor of Health System Economics and Dean of the Faculty of Public Health and Policy at the London School of Hygiene & Tropical Medicine (LSHTM).
 She has worked in a range of settings in sub-Saharan Africa and Asia, since her first job, which was as ODI Fellow in the Ministry of Health, Swaziland, in 1988.
 Kara did a doctorate at the Harvard School of Public Health and joined LSHTM in 1997.
 She is interested in the role of the private sector in health systems, and in identifying the opportunities and limitations of the private sector in improving the efficiency, quality and responsiveness of health systems.
 This includes a particular interest in novel approaches to regulation, particularly in relation to market disruptions such as provider consolidation and e-pharmacy.
 Amongst many other areas, Kara also works on health financing reforms, particularly the way that strategic purchasing can help to improve health system outcomes.